Finding a voice through art and activism

 Oscar Soler Marchena went from participant to trainee leader - and developed the confidence to express himself through drag - during a project supported by Erasmus+ funding.

-The young Spaniard is currently living in Glasgow and became involved in the Dragtivism project, developed and led by LEAP Sports Scotland, during 2018.
+The young Spaniard was living in Glasgow and became involved in the Dragtivism project, developed and led by LEAP Sports Scotland, during 2018.

 Originally from Barcelona, Oscar went on to become a trainee leader during the latter stages of the project, which explored how drag can help to promote inclusion and raise awareness of the issues facing the LGBTI+ community.